| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 made it clear that I had no desire for such.
 I think that what I

-"Listen, you little idiot!
+said to one persistent toady exemplified it: "Listen, you little idiot!
 Quit following me just because

 you hope that whatever imaginary fame I have will rub off!
 I don't